momentohq/public-dev-docs/docs/sdks/unreal/index.md

 pagination_prev: null
 sidebar_label: Unreal (C++)
 title: Get to know the Momento Unreal
-description: The Momento Unreal allows you to create server-side applications in Unity, and take advantage of Momento's caching and pub-sub features.
+description: The Momento Unreal allows you to create server-side applications with Unreal Engine, and take advantage of Momento's caching and pub-sub features.
 Find resources and examples here!
 keywords:
   - momento
   - cache